jfrog/JFrog-Cloud-Installers/Ansible/artifactory7/README.md

 ### secondary
 * artifactory_is_primary: For the secondary node(s) this must be set to **false**.

+### SSL Config (Used with artifactory-nginx-ssl role)
+* certificate: This is the SSL cert.
+* certificate_key: This is the SSL private key.

 ### Example Inventory YAML
 An example inventory YAM is [here](hosts.yml).